Support for partnerships across borders and regions

 Dedication to increasing and promoting partnerships across Europe is a central pillar of the EEA and Norway Grants as a whole and nowhere is this more pronounced than in the regional and cross-border priority sector.
 Not only are Norwegian partners heavily invested in projects within a range of fields, partners in the neighbouring countries of the beneficiaries also play a vital part.

 Third country partners are involved both in individual projects and through projects under the funds and programmes.
 The activity of Szeged Centre for Security Policy in South-Eastern Hungary is one example of how entities from neighbouring countries outside of the EEA are brought into EEA and Norway Grants projects.
 Supported by a €0.45 million grant from Norway, the centre provides training courses for representatives for civil society and professional organisations, social partners and local authorities from the region.
-Some 400 participants from Hungary and non-EEA states Ukraine, Serbia, Montenegro, Macedonia, Albania and Bosnia are involved in a total of 16 training courses.
+Some 400 participants from Hungary and non-EEA states Ukraine, Serbia, Montenegro, the former Yugoslav Republic of Macedonia, Albania and Bosnia are involved in a total of 16 training courses.